codeforamerica/recordtrac/readme/admin.md

 image::admin_prr_liaison.png[]

-You will see a  list of all employees contained in the official city directory.
+You will see a  list of all employees contained in the official agency directory.

 A description of the fields in the table displayed can be found below:

-* Contact for: Listing of departments the city employee is the PRR liaison for.
+* Contact for: Listing of departments the agency employee is the PRR liaison for.
-* Back-up for: Listing of departments the city employee is a backup for.
+* Back-up for: Listing of departments the agnecy employee is a backup for.
-* Alias: Name of city employee.
+* Alias: Name of agency employee.

 Clicking on the trashcan icon permanently deletes the user.